 1. Wrapping up warm for a walk on a crisp and sunny winter morning

 When we're on holiday in winter we think there's nothing nicer than to embrace the cold weather and get out on a brisk and refreshing walk in the company of family and friends.
 Whether you're a keen walker or a complete hiking novice, there's something in the Lake District for every taste and ability, and if you're not after anything too strenuous you needn't take on mountains to find some really great views!
 Take a look at our Lake District winter walking guide for inspiration!

 Nothing beats a Lake District landscape, and when it's covered in pristine white snow, it's a truly magical sight.
 As winter turns to spring, it can seem quite strange to feel the first warmth of the sunshine, yet still be able to see snow on the tops!

 3. Cosy fires in traditional pubs and tearooms... and in your property too!

-After that invigorating walk, what better way to recharge than to sit by a roaring fire in a tearoom or traditional Lakeland pub - we've even put together a list of our favourite pubs with cosy firesides for those especially cold winter days!
-And if you're looking for a cottage where you can snuggle up in front of a traditional wood burner or an open fire, you can search for properties with this feature using our online search facility.
+After that invigorating walk, what better way to recharge than to sit by a roaring fire in a tearoom or traditional Lakeland pub - the Lake District is home to several pubs with cosy firesides for those, especially cold winter days!
+And if you're looking for a cottage where you can snuggle up in front of a traditional wood burner or an open fire, you can search for properties with this feature using our online search.